 Hassan Rohimun is the Associate Partner responsible for the overall quality and delivery of the audit service.
 He will be supported by Stuart Kenny as Senior Manager on the audit who will be the main point of contact for the audit team.
-This will be the second year that Hassan has worked on the audit of Teesside Pension Fund and the fourth year that Stuart has worked on the audit of Teesside Pension Fund.
+This will be the second year that Hassan has worked on the audit of Teesside Pension Fund.